AlexChalakov/awesome-generative-ai-companies/readme.md

 #### $5 - 15MM

-- [Ross Intelligence](https://www.ycombinator.com/companies/ross-intelligence#:~:text=%3A%2F%2Frossintelligence.com-,ROSS%20is%20an%20AI%2Dpowered%20legal%20research%20platform%20that%20can,legal%20services%20around%20the%20world.) - "our mission is to develop technologies that increase access to legal services around the world.
+- [Ross Intelligence](https://www.ycombinator.com/companies/ross-intelligence#:~:text=%3A%2F%2Frossintelligence.com-,ROSS%20is%20an%20AI%2Dpowered%20legal%20research%20platform%20that%20can,legal%20services%20around%20the%20world.) - "Our mission is to develop technologies that increase access to legal services around the world.
 We are going after the $8B legal research market with our AI-powered legal research platform that allows lawyers to research in 80% less time and find cases they would have otherwise missed."

 Fundraised around $13.1MM according to [Crunchbase](https://www.crunchbase.com/organization/ross-intelligence) and [DealRoom](https://app.dealroom.co/companies/ross_intelligence)